 More often than not, they will have some downtime.
 Give them something to do (when they aren’t talking to you, of course) that is fun and easy.
 It could even be something to do with friends!

-There are so many sudoku books and crossword books out there, and if that isn’t their thing, then send a deck of cards or their favorite game to play (check out our favorite card game below)!
-A book or magazine can also be easily thrown into a package.
+There are so many sudoku books and crossword books out there, and if that isn’t their thing, then send a deck of cards or their favorite game to play!
+A book or magazine can also be easily thrown into a package (my husband loves this one!)

 There are so many ways to “decorate” your box, and using her stickers is by far the easiest in my opinion.